 Walnut Creek Accomplishments:

 - Walnut Creek adopted its most recent General Plan in 2006 to guide the city through until 2025.
-It contained specific elements on energy conservation and meeting green building standards, waste diversion and recycling, water conservation and open space preservation.
+It contained specific policies on energy conservation and meeting green building standards, waste diversion and recycling, water conservation and open space preservation.
 It also implemented sustainability elements related to the GHG emissions inventory.

 Climate Action Planning